Your Partner in Health and Wellness

 We focus on the whole person to improve your physical and mental health and overall well-being.

 Primary Care at Overlake Medical Center

-Our primary care physicians, most of whom specialized in either family medicine or internal medicine, are your partners in good health and wellness.
-Whether you need an annual exam, flu shot, a screening, a full skin assessment or if you need to be treated for an acute or chronic condition - like a broken bone or diabetes - our network of family practitioners and internal medicine physicians are here to help.
+Our primary care physicians, most of whom have specialized training in either family medicine or internal medicine, are your partners in good health and wellness.
+Whether you are in need an annual wellness exam, flu shot, a full skin assessment or if you need to be treated for an acute or chronic condition — such as broken bone or diabetes — our network of family practitioners and internal medicine physicians are here to help.
 Rest assured, if you need additional specialized care we are connected to Overlake's extensive network of affiliated specialists.

 A patient-centered medical home includes:

 - Ready access to care.

 - Care that is based on evidence.
 (This is known as quality and service excellence.)